James-workshop/RGB-LED-Matrix-YouTube-Sub-Display/README.md

 ## D1 Mini Matrix Shield PCB
-I have made a PCB that makes using these displays really easy!
+I have made a PCB at JLCPCB.com that makes using these displays really easy!
 It makes use of the wires than come with the displays for easier connections.

 ![github](https://github.com/James-workshop/RGB-LED-Matrix-YouTube-Sub-Display/blob/master/PCB_V2.1.png "PCB V2.1")

+### PLCPCB - Make hardware development easier, Higher Quality & Lower Cost
-## New registered users coupon $18
+### New registered users offer

 **Order here https://jlcpcb.com/HAR**
+<BR><BR><BR>
 ### Change log of Version
 V2.2
 * Adjust PCB size